![]() |

 | The limestone ears of the statue above, the clay ears from the Tomb 23 masks below |

-Excavations at HK43 (the non-elite cemetery) have uncovered cutmarks found on the neck vertebrae of 21 individuals, indicating the cutting of the throat and in some cases, complete decapitation, five of whom (all young men) were also scalped.
+Excavations at HK43 have uncovered cutmarks found on the neck vertebrae of 21 individuals, indicating the cutting of the throat and in some cases, complete decapitation, five of whom (all young men) were also scalped.
 However, none of the victims bore evidence of other violence or defensive wounds on their bodies.

 HK43 Burial 147 belonged to an elderly pair found buried together.
 The male was aged 60+ and the female was aged 50-59.
 The heads had been cut off and placed on the chests of the essentially intact bodies.
 Over 15 cut marks were found on the neck vertebrae of the male, in addition, potsherds were found stuffed into the nasal cavity of the man's skull.